-TAXES – a word a lot of folks dread, and rather not focus on.
-Many people would agree on that.
-If only it is not that important.
+TAXES – a word a lot of folks dread, and sometimes would rather set aside.
+Many people would agree on that; if only it is not that important.

 Kidding aside, all around social media, tax has been a hot topic.
-As the registration process keeps on getting more confusing, freelancers/solopreneurs are keen on asking how to register and pay.
+As the registration process keeps on getting more confusing, freelancers and solopreneurs are keen on asking how to register and pay.

 I will not discuss the “why we should pay our taxes” but more on the “HOW”.
 Furthermore, I will walk you through a step-by-step guide and what to expect when registering.
-Moreover, I will tackle practical instructions when dealing with BIR officers as you register as a freelancer/solopreneur.
+Moreover, I will tackle practical instructions when dealing with BIR officers as you register as a freelancer or a solopreneur.

 So, how can a freelancer register as a self-employed professional?

 First of all, you need to take note of the basic requirements below.

 The basic requirements are: